 4. Promoting employee wellbeing

-A Chopra Center article on grit vs resilience indicated that one of method of developing grit and resilience is to create a growth mindset, practice mindfulness and take time out in the day for reflection.
+A Chopra Center article on grit vs resilience indicated that one of the methods for developing grit and resilience is to create a growth mindset, practice mindfulness and take time out in the day for reflection.
 Knowing how employees are feeling at any time and encouraging mindfulness, reflection and other wellness practices is very important for employee wellbeing.
 Resilience requires optimism, particularly during tough times.
 Through the practice of mindfulness, the wellbeing of an individual supports grit and resilience.
 The Chopra Center noted research out of India: ‘In a study featuring 327 undergrads who completed a series of surveys measuring their level of mindfulness, their satisfaction with life, their emotional state, and their level of resilience found that individuals with higher mindfulness levels had greater resilience thereby increasing their life satisfaction.’

 Finding the discipline, grit and resilience alongside performance could very well make the difference between mediocre performance and high performance.
 Grit and resilience are powerful traits for anyone to have and being able develop these in your organisation could be the tipping point you have been looking for.
-Yoomi believes in promoting performance, engagement and wellbeing to understand the whole person.
+Yoomiapp believes in promoting performance, engagement and wellbeing to understand the whole person.
 We strongly believe that performance, discipline, grit and resilience all work hand in hand.